Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

   Max(smiles): thanks

-- Airiona Just as Airiona begins to become less envious of Minia after learning of up bringing and motivations she learns Mina is using the cyber.beast that killed her father.
+- Spike Just as Spike begins to become less envious of Minia after learning of up bringing and motivations she learns Mina is using the cyber.beast that killed her father.
 This turns her diminishing hate into hate.

 - Max and mina come home walking close side by side looking at each other laughing and playing with each other indicating a growing relationship.
-Max sees this and becomes jealous and tells Max that she only only wants to help max but other cybervators and/or citizens join in as well to which max gladly invites them this frustrate Airiona.
+Max sees this and becomes jealous and tells Max that she only only wants to help max but other cybervators and/or citizens join in as well to which max gladly invites them this frustrate Spike.

 - The cyber.beast within the satellite headed by Minia refuses to be used by anyone else despite the fact that everyone else has begun fighting in teams.
 Because of this she is the only cybervator for her network.
 This leads other to think she is merely selfish fighting alone so that she cant keep all of her profit to herself.
 Max takes advantage of the situation initiating a trade

-- Max tells Airiona not even the highest ranked cybervator can control yahariah's cyber.best without going berserk
+- Max tells Spike not even the highest ranked cybervator can control yahariah's cyber.best without going berserk

-  Airiona: well It's a good thing I'm not are Cybervator isn't it.
+  Spike: well It's a good thing I'm not are Cybervator isn't it.

 - Max (explains): The lag between the CSDs controls small but it's big enough to give Cybervators an advantage over people like us.
 I got around it by coding the movements direct in real-time